AFRICAN AMERICAN ACTIVIST and EDUCATOR DARREN T. WELLS

-The Revolving Museum and ArtSpace Maynard are collaborating with award-winning educator and community leader Darren Wells to create a anti-racism traveling public artwork aligned with the national protests to condemn the killing of George Floyd.
+The Revolving Museum is collaborated with award-winning educator and community leader Darren Wells to create an anti-racism traveling public artwork aligned with the national protests to condemn the killing of George Floyd.

-The “Wear The Mask And Speak Out” project renovates the Revolving Museum and ArtSpace Maynard’s recent “Corona/Crown Project,” which has been used to bring awareness to the COVID19 pandemic and its disproportionate impact on Black and Latino people.
-Wells and a team including artist Ariana Peralta, Revolving Museum Director Coraly Rivera, Revolving Museum Board Member Becky Cruz-Crosson, and ArtSpace Maynard Executive Director Jerry Beck have re-designed the two Corona/Crown art mobiles; one will feature a 12 foot head sculpture wearing a mask and supporting the Black Lives Matter movement.
+The “Wear The Mask And Speak Out” project renovates the Revolving Museum’s recent “Corona/Crown Project,” which has been used to bring awareness to the COVID19 pandemic and its disproportionate impact on Black and Latino people.
+Wells and a team including artist Ariana Peralta, Revolving Museum Board Members Coraly Rivera, Becky Cruz-Crosson, and Revolving Museum Executive Director Jerry Beck have re-designed the Corona/Crown art mobile to support the Black Lives Matter movement.

 The traveling interactive and public participatory project comprises two vehicles including a transformed 1952 Ford pickup truck and art trailer covered in protest signs created by dozens of artists, young people, and community participants.
 The other 16’ long trailer includes the “Big Head” sculpture and over 20 works of steel sculpture and kinetic art all of which is part of the narrative component of the project.